From Shapley Values to Generalized Additive Models and back: IS THERE AN ACCURACY- COMPLEXITY TRADE-OFF?

-In Figure \ref{fig:recovery}, we depict both the accuracy and the average degree of variable interaction in the Shapley-GAM of interventional SHAP for different classifiers (Glassbox-GAM, gradient boosted tree, random forest, kNN) on four different datasets (Iris, German Credit, Folktables Income, Folktables Travel).
-Details on the datasets and training procedures are in Appendix \ref{apx:datasets_models}.
-Note only that we did not attempt to optimize the degree of variable interaction in the random forests or gradient boosted trees.
-As a first observation, we see that Glassbox-GAMs (dots with variable interaction 1) perform fairly well versus the black-box classifiers, a fact that has been often observed in the literature \citep{caruana2015intelligible,agarwal2021neural}.
-On the more complex datasets, however, there is usually a model with variable interactions that slightly outperforms the Glassbox-GAM.\footnote{The InterpretML package \citep{nori2019interpretml} allows to include interactions between pairs of variables which reportedly allows to be on pair with black-box models on many data sets.}
+Figure \ref{fig:recovery} (Middle) illustrates the relationship between the predictive accuracy and our measure \eqref{eq:def_variable_interaction} for different predictors $f$.
+The figure depicts four different kinds of classifiers: A Glassbox-GAM without variable interactions \citep{nori2019interpretml}, a gradient boosted tree \citep{xgboost}, a random forest, and a kNN classifier \citep{scikit-learn}.
+We compare these classifiers on four different data sets: Folktables Travel and Income \citep{ding2021retiring}, Iris, and German Credit.
+Details on the data sets and training procedures are in Appendix \ref{apx:datasets_models}.

+As far as accuracy is concerned, we see from Figure \ref{fig:recovery} that GAMs without variable interactions perform fairly well against the more complicated classifiers --- a fact that has often been observed in the literature \citep{caruana2015intelligible,agarwal2021neural}.
+On the more complex data sets, however, there is usually a model with variable interactions and slightly better accuracy\footnote{The InterpretML package \citep{nori2019interpretml} allows to include interactions between pairs of variables which reportedly allows to be on par with black-box models on many data sets.
+Compare also \citep{lou2012intelligible}.} As far as the degree of variable interaction is concerned, we see that there is a large amount of variation in between the different classifier.

-Interestingly for us, there is also the example of the kNN classifier.
-The kNN classifier tends to performs worse on accuracy than the Glassbox-GAM, but exhibits very high degree of variable interaction.
-This is especially illuminating insofar as the kNN classifier might also be considered inherently interpretable (by explaining the workings of the classifier, and providing the $k$ data points that are responsible for the classification).
-This implies that a large degree of variable interaction in the Shapley-GAM does not imply that a function is hard to explain per se, but only that the approach taken by Shapley Values - decomposing the function as a GAM - might not lead to a very good representation of the decision boundary.
+Especially interesting is the kNN classifier.
+It tends to perform worse in terms of accuracy than the interpretable GAM, but exhibits very high degree of variable interaction.
+Observe that the kNN classifier can also be considered interpretable (by explaining the workings of the classifier and providing the $k$ data points that are responsible for the classification).
+Therefore, this example shows that a high degree of variable interaction in the Shapley-GAM does not imply that a function is hard to explain per se.